emxth/emxth/README.md

 ## <span style="color:#007acc;">PROFILE</span>

-> 🎓 I am a dedicated and ambitious **second-year student** pursuing a Bachelor's in Software Engineering at SLIIT.
+> 🎓 I am a dedicated and ambitious **third-year student** pursuing a Bachelor's in Software Engineering at SLIIT.
 > 💻 With a strong passion for technology and innovation, I am eager to leverage my skills and knowledge to contribute effectively to the IT industry.
 > 🚀 I am actively seeking opportunities to apply my learning in real-world scenarios and further enhance my expertise in technology.